GoogleCloudPlatform/bank-of-anthos/extras/cloudshell/tutorial.md

 This deploys the demo JWT public key to the minikube cluster as a Secret.

-## Run on minikube
+## Run on Kubernetes

-Now you can run Bank of Anthos on your minikube cluster!
+Now you can run Bank of Anthos on your Kubernetes cluster!

 1. Launch the <walkthrough-editor-spotlight spotlightId="cloud-code-status-bar">Cloud Code menu</walkthrough-editor-spotlight> from the status bar and select <walkthrough-editor-spotlight spotlightId="cloud-code-run-on-k8s">Run on Kubernetes</walkthrough-editor-spotlight>.

+2. If prompted to select a Skaffold Profile, select **[default]**.

-2. Select **Yes** to use minikube as the current context.
+3. Select **Yes** to confirm your current context.

+4. If you're using a GKE cluster, you'll need to confirm your container image registry.

-3. Cloud Code uses configurations defined in <walkthrough-editor-open-file filePath="skaffold.yaml">skaffold.yaml</walkthrough-editor-open-file> to build and deploy the app.
-It may take a minute for the deploy to complete.
+Cloud Code uses configurations defined in <walkthrough-editor-open-file filePath="skaffold.yaml">skaffold.yaml</walkthrough-editor-open-file> to build and deploy the app. *It may take a minute for the deploy to complete.*

-4. Once the app is running, the local URLs will be displayed in the <walkthrough-editor-spotlight spotlightId="output">Output</walkthrough-editor-spotlight> terminal.
+5. Once the app is running, the local URLs will be displayed in the <walkthrough-editor-spotlight spotlightId="output">Output</walkthrough-editor-spotlight> terminal.

-5. Launch your Bank of Anthos app in your browser by clicking on the `frontend` URL in the <walkthrough-editor-spotlight spotlightId="output">Output</walkthrough-editor-spotlight>.
+6. Launch your Bank of Anthos app in your browser by clicking on the `frontend` URL in the <walkthrough-editor-spotlight spotlightId="output">Output</walkthrough-editor-spotlight>.

 ## Stop the app